 Sample rate - selects number of output signal samples per second.

-Higher sample rate enables to measure faster signals, whereas lower sample rate reduces high frequency noise and size of recorded files.
+Higher sample rate enables to measure faster signals, whereas lower sample rate reduces high frequency noise, as well as computational load of a processor and size of recorded signal files.

 Power interference filter - turns on or off device's filter of power